aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

-   jsii#282, aws-cdk#157: null should be treated as "undefined"
+   jsii#282, aws-cdk#157: null should be treated as "undefined".